berylcczhang/TEST/README.md

 The SLUG repository contains several subdirectories, whose contents are as follows:

-* *bin*: this contains the slug source code when it is compiled, as well as the parallel wrapper python script
+* *bin*: this contains the slug source code when it is compiled, as well as the parallel wrapper python scripts
 * *cloudy_slug*: code for the interface to [cloudy](http://nublado.org)
 * *cluster_slug*: example code and data for cluster_slug
 * *doc*: documentation for the code